-This garden, filled with non-native butterfly bush and daylilies, is a perfect place for a bee or butterfly to stop by.
+This garden pictured above is filled with non-native butterfly bush and daylilies, making a perfect place for a bee or butterfly to stop by.

-If you’ve grown varieties like Butterfly Bush, Catmint, Lavender, Sedum, Zinnia or Daises, you’ve experienced the constant buzz of pollinators coming to and from these varieties.
+If you’ve grown varieties like Butterfly Bush, Catmint (a unique perennial), Lavender, Sedum, Zinnia or Daises, you’ve experienced the constant buzz of pollinators coming to and from these varieties.
 And although they aren’t native, each offer up a specific function and food source for bees, butterflies and birds.
 Some of these non-natives – like Zinnia – are also long-blooming, providing a long-lasting source of nectar from early summer all the way until frost.

-Along with your long-blooming garden filled with native and pollinator-favorite plants, provide a source of water (such as a birdbath) for wildlife as well.
+Along with your long-blooming garden filled with native plants and pollinator-favories, it's also helpful to provide a source of water for wildlife, such as a birdbath.

-If you have a small space to garden in, even planting pollinator favorite Marigolds with a water source can go a long way for a tired butterfly on its journey!
+If you have a small space to garden in, planting pollinator favorite Marigolds, and providing a water source, can go a long way for a tired butterfly on its journey!

 4. Do All That You Can, Big Or Small